 Katie sprinted down Mecaslin screaming.
 Internet tips tell women to draw attention if they’re being attacked, and it worked: A girl stuck her head out the window of a nearby house and asked what happened.
 A minute later, the three of us stood in the girl’s living room, me on the phone with GTPD and Sam and Katie wide-eyed on the couch.

 Flashing blue lights appeared five minutes after.
-A GTPD officer listened as we recounted the incident, stumbling over the suspects’ descriptions for the Clery Act alert.
+A GTPD officer listened as we recounted the incident and stumbled over the suspects’ descriptions for the Clery Act alert.
 For those who don’t know, a Clery Act alert is a mass email sent out when a serious crime happens on or near campus.
 Suspect descriptions are famously vague, but I now know from experience that it is difficult to memorize a face or unique features when conscious thought is shoved aside in favor of fight-or-flight.

 After speaking to the GTPD officer and then the APD officer and detective that arrived later, the eerie calm won over the helplessness.
 I settled into a bemused acceptance of, “That happened, what next?” followed by “This will make a great story at parties.”